Symphony No. 22 (Haydn): Composition and premiere

 The composition date of 1764 appears on the autograph manuscript, which survives.
 Haydn composed the work during his tenure as Vice-Kapellmeister at the court of Prince Nicolaus Esterházy.
 As Vice-Kapellmeister Haydn was in charge of all but religious music in the Esterházy household; in particular he was the leader of the orchestra and was expected to compose symphonies for it to perform.
 This ensemble numbered about fifteen players.
 The intended audience (except on special occasions such as the Prince's name day) consisted only of the Prince and his guests; thus "very often Haydn's orchestra would have outnumbered the listeners."
 (Jones 1990:18).

 Jones suggests that the first performance venue may have been what is today called the "Haydnsaal", a large hall at the family palace in Eisenstadt "having a very resonant acoustic".
 Other candidates were somewhat smaller halls in the other primary Esterházy palaces, at Vienna and Kittsee.

 The nickname "The Philosopher"

-The name ("the Philosopher") is not on the original manuscript and is unlikely to have come from Haydn himself.
+The nickname ("the Philosopher") is not on the original manuscript and is unlikely to have come from Haydn himself.
 "Le Philosoph" appears on a manuscript copy of the symphony found in Modena dated 1790; thus the nickname dates from the composer's own lifetime.
 The title is thought to derive from the melody and counterpoint of the first movement (between the horns and cor anglais), which musically allude to a question followed by an answer and paralleling the disputatio system of debate.
 The piece's use of a muted tick-tock effect also evokes the image of a philosopher deep in thought while time passes by.
 As Jones notes, the nickname "becomes less appropriate as the symphony proceeds and earnestness gives way to high spirits."